 standard types for lines and transformers following the implementation in pandapower

-conventional dispatchable generators with unit commitment
+conventional dispatchable generators and links with unit commitment

 generators with time-varying power availability, such as wind and solar generators

 basic components out of which more complicated assets can be built, such as Combined Heat and Power (CHP) units, heat pumps, resistive Power-to-Heat (P2H), Power-to-Gas (P2G), battery electric vehicles (BEVs), Fischer-Tropsch, direct air capture (DAC), etc.; each of these is demonstrated in the examples

 Target user group#